spqb/adabmDCA.jl/README.md

 This package is open-sourced under the MIT License.

+## Citation

+If you use this package in your research, please cite:

+> Rosset, L., Netti, R., Muntoni, A.P., Weigt, M., & Zamponi, F. (2024). adabmDCA 2.0: A flexible but easy-to-use package for Direct Coupling Analysis.

 ## Acknowledgments

 This work was developed in collaboration with Sorbonne Université, Sapienza Università di Roma, and Politecnico di Torino.